 Growing Oats Information:

-Introduction to Growing Oats:- The oats are a species of cereal grain grown for its seed.
-Sometimes Oat is referred as “Common Oats”.
+Introduction to Growing Oats:- Oats are a species of cereal grain grown for their seed.
+Sometimes Oat is referred to as “Common Oats”.
 Oats can be cultivated for human consumption as well as livestock feed.
-So we can grow oats as cereal crop or fodder crop.
+So we can grow oats as cereal crops or fodder crops.
 As Oats are a nutrient-rich food associated with lower blood cholesterol, It is being widely recommended for the regular diet.
 You can simulate the same cultivation practices of wheat grain.
-Oats have excellent uses in foods as oatmeal or ground into fine oat flour.
+Oats have excellent uses in foods like oatmeal or ground into fine oat flour.
 Commercially growing oats can profitable under ideal oats farming business plan.

 Scientific Name / Botanical Name of Oats:- Avena Satvia.

 Varieties of Oats:- Some of the oat varieties grown in the world are given below.